HPCToolkit/hpcviewer.e4/CONTRIBUTING.md

 1. Update the Sphinx documentation (`doc/src/`) with your new changes.
 This is what makes your changes usable by users.

 1. [Squash](https://stackoverflow.com/questions/5189560/how-do-i-squash-my-last-n-commits-together) your changes into a small and clean set of Git commits.
-Using multiple commits for related but separate changes is encouraged, e.g. a common CLI flag implemented in `hpcstruct` vs. `hpcprof`.
+Using multiple commits for related but separate changes is encouraged.
 Using multiple commits for entirely intermediate changes (e.g. multiple iterations of an API) is discouraged.

    > You may instead opt to enable the "squash commits when merge request is approved" checkbox.
 This is allowed, but we discourage this since any details in the commit messages are lost when inspecting the Git history (e.g. `git blame`).